 What is a Vanpool?
 It’s Your Commute.
 Only Better.

 Vanpool is just like carpooling, but with a few more people.
 Using a Spokane Transit 7, 12 or 15-passenger van, a group of people who live and work in approximately the same area are able to commute together to save money.
 STA vans are assigned to commuter groups and driven by volunteers who share the commute.
 The volunteer drivers are trained by Spokane Transit on defensive driving and safety.
-All services and costs are wrapped up into one monthly fee, divided among the vanpool members.
+All services and costs are wrapped up into one low monthly fare.

 Did you know Spokane Transit Vanpools cater to longer distance commutes; 20, 40 mile, even 100 plus miles daily?
 Vanpool serves eastern Washington and northern Idaho, as long as the van starts or ends in Spokane Transit boundaries.

 Now you’ve made your commute on a Vanpool and you need to run an errand.
 No worries; upon request, Spokane Transit provides each vanpool participant a bus pass.

 - You travel direct to and from work.

 - You sit in a comfortable seat and forget about other drivers and traffic.

 - You are free to read, work, text, even sleep.